 When we are querying with ‘Like’ using JPA queries with JPQL/Native SQL query, we may face issues while searching for special characters like ‘%’ or ‘_’.
 We have to try escaping special characters while querying the database using JPA.

 We can use an escape character to escape the search input containing these reserved special characters.
-We have to escape the characters we want to escape by adding the escape character such as character ‘\’.
+Also, we can escape the characters we want to escape by adding the escape character such as character ‘\’.

 In this little article, we will learn how to escape special characters while searching with like query using JPA.

 Consider an example, where we are searching the string with value: ‘name%123’ or ‘name_123’.
-Both of this % and _ can cause returning wrong results, as these characters are used as wildcard characters with like queries in SQL.
+Both of these % and _ characters can cause returning wrong results, as these characters are wildcard characters and we use them with like queries in SQL.

 1. Using ESCAPE

-To escape any character in SQL like queries, We can use ESCAPE along with escape character.
-Below SQL query shows how to escape ‘%’ and ‘_’ characters in the search text.
+To escape any character in SQL “like” queries, We can use ESCAPE along with the escape character.
+The below SQL query shows how to escape ‘%’ and ‘_’ characters in the search text.

 /*Escaping % character.*/ SELECT * FROM STUDENT WHERE NAME LIKE 'name\%123' ESCAPE '\' /*Escaping _ character*/ SELECT * FROM STUDENT WHERE NAME LIKE 'name\_123' ESCAPE '\'